grobelDev/grobel.dev/server/articles/react-hooks-tic-tac-toe.md

 As the game requires clicking on the squares, I've gone ahead and made them `<buttons>` instead of as vanilla `<div>`'s.

-I want to be able to render text inside the squares, so lets pass in a value to our `<Square>`.
+I want to be able to render text inside the squares, so let's pass in a value to our `<Square>`.

 ```js
 import React from 'react';